deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/counties_wide_format.md

 # counties_wide_format

-This table is simply a restructured version of counties_long_format so that each row represents a whole county.
+This table is mostly a restructured version of counties_long_format so that each row represents a whole county.
+The only other difference is the addition of two columns `offshore_wind_capacity_mw_via_ports` and `offshore_wind_interest_type`.
+See below for details.

 ## Column Descriptions